 Note: Group aliases are not available in search or search results.

-- Follow the steps above to restore the user that was previously using that username.
+- Follow the steps below to restore the user that previously used that username.

 You must be signed in as a super administrator for this task.